vinipsmaker/gsoc2014-boost/README.md

   object and the several parsers that receive it as input (including session support) and reply with the `write_start_line()`, `write(boost::asio::buffer)` and `end()` methods of the `message` object.

+#### Chunking (partial download)

+Another high-level overview, but focusing on how the API plays with chunking.

+1. The callback for the filled (regarding headers) basic_message<unspecified>
+   object is called.
+2. The callback issue a new callback through `basic_message<unspecified>::async_receive_body_part`.
+3. The data is received within this new callback.

 ### The `boost::http::basic_socket` abstraction